Strategic Housing Land Availability Assessment and Brownfield Register

 The SHLAA is an essential part of the evidence base for the County Durham Plan by showing that sufficient suitable, available and achievable land is in place for housing over the plan period.

-The 2018 version of the SHLAA is available on our CDP: evidence base.
-You can also view sites using our mapping tool below.
+The 2019 version of the SHLAA is available on our CDP: evidence base or online:

 Brownfield Land Register

 We have prepared a register of sites which are considered potentially suitable for housing, or housing-led, development and have been previously developed upon.

 Sites which go on the register need to be:

 - The right size - over 0.2 hectares.